Applied-Scientific-Research/Omega2D/README.md

 ![screenshot](media/Screenshot_v5b.png?raw=true "Flow over a circular cylinder")

 Pictured above is a simulation of viscous flow over a circular cylinder at Reynolds number 250 after 76 steps.
 The blue and red fields represent negative and positive vorticity (rotation).
 Vorticity is created when flow moves over a solid boundary, but must stick to the boundary surface.
 Because this flow solver uses vortex methods, we only require computational elements (vortex particles) where there is vorticity - nowhere else.

+### Run a hybrid case
+Omega2D now comes batched with HO-CXX, a submodule which contains a high-order Eulerian velocity-vorticity CFD solver.
+This method can be used to achieve better resolution and accuracy in regions with high vorticity gradients like walls.

+To run a case which uses this Eulerian solver in some regions and the default Lagrangian vortex methods solver in all other regions, you will need a mesh created by a more recent version of [GMSH](https://gmsh.info/).
+Look in the `extern/gmsh-reader/data` directory for some scripts to assist you.
+This mesh must define one or more named `Physical Curve` objects called `open`, and optionally `wall`, `inlet`, and `outlet`.
+The fluid domain should be a `Physical Surface("fluid")`.

+Load the mesh file into the GUI under `Startup structures`->`Add boundary`->`gmsh file`.
+Then under the `Solver parameters (advanced)` tab, inside `Hybrid/Grid settings` you can set runtime parameters such as the element order, integration order, and number of substeps.

+Output from the gridded region will automatically be written to high-order xml-based VTK files when you click `All to VTU`.
+Open these files in [ParaView](https://www.paraview.org/) alongside the particle data.

 ### Run a batch job
 If you already have an input file in JSON format, or you exported one from the GUI, you can run a batch (no GUI) simulation with